 Akala has continued his success into the world of publishing and in 2017 released his debut children’s book, You Can Do Anything: Hip and Hop and this year NATIVES: Race and Class in the Ruins of Empire will be published by Two Roads, an imprint of John Murray, part of Hachette.

-NATIVES will be an incredibly important book taking as it does, stories from Akala’s life – from the first time he was stopped and searched as a child, to the day he realised his mum was white, to his first encounters with racist teachers – and spins out to examine the social, cultural, historical and political factors that have got us to where we are.
+Released in May 2018, NATIVES is an incredibly important book taking as it does, stories from Akala’s life – from the first time he was stopped and searched as a child, to the day he realised his mum was white, to his first encounters with racist teachers – and spins out to examine the social, cultural, historical and political factors that have got us to where we are.

 In 2019, Akala’s The Dark Lady will be published by Hodder Children’s Books, part of Hachette.
 It is set in a “magical realist Shakespearean time which brings to life the vibrant, visceral, violent and adventurous world of the Renaissance”.